Richard3wasonga/late-show-api-challenge/README.md

 ### **GET/`guests`**

-Retrive a list of guests:
+Retrieve a list of guests:

 ```json